Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Activating the Default ARM Routing Rule

-To activate the default ARM routing rule (or the modified routing rule if you have applied any modification) and begin sending ILLiad requests to ARM for fulfillment:
+To activate the default ARM routing rule (or the modified routing rule if you have applied any modifications) and begin sending ILLiad requests to ARM for fulfillment:

 Warning!
 Activating this routing rule will automatically send all requests meeting the rule's criteria to ARM for processing.
 Do not activate the ARM routing rule until you have completed the ARM configuration process in both ILLiad and OCLC.